 Instruction to Editor: Please make the following changes in clause 8.7.3.2:

-The recipient of the frame (A1) or the transmitter of the frame (A2) can be identified by the AID subfield located in the Short ID (SID) field depending on the value of the From DS subfield of the Frame Control field as described in 8.7.3.1.
-A group of receiving STAs of the frame can be identified by the AID subfield with a MID value located in the Short ID (SID) field.
+The recipient of the frame (A1) or the transmitter of the frame (A2) can be identified by the AID subfield located in the Short ID (SID) field depending on the value of the From DS subfield of the Frame Control field as described in 8.7.3.1 (Frame Control field).
+A group of receiving non-AP STAs of the frame can be identified by the AID subfield with a MID value, as described in 9.32q (Flexible Multicast), located in the Short ID (SID) field.
 The length of the SID field is 2 octets and is illustrated in Figure 8-532c (SID field).